SQL injection: History

-Discussions of SQL injection began in the late 1990s, including in a 1998 article in Phrack Magazine.
+Discussions of SQL injection began in the late 1990's, including in a 1998 article in Phrack Magazine.
 SQL injection was ranked among the top 10 web application vulnerabilities of 2007 and 2010 by the Open Web Application Security Project (OWASP).
 In 2013, SQL injection was listed as the most critical web application vulnerability in the OWASP Top 10.

 In 2017, the OWASP Top 10 Application Security Risks grouped SQL injection under the broader category of "Injection," ranking it as the third most critical security threat.
 This category included various types of injection attacks, such as SQL, NoSQL, OS command, and LDAP injection.
 These vulnerabilities arise when an application processes untrusted data as part of a command or query, potentially allowing attackers to execute unintended actions or gain unauthorized access to data.

 By 2021, injection remained a widespread issue, detected in 94% of analyzed applications, with reported incidence rates reaching up to 19%.
 That year’s OWASP Top 10 further expanded the definition of injection vulnerabilities to include attacks targeting Object Relational Mapping (ORM) systems, Expression Language (EL), and Object Graph Navigation Library (OGNL).
 To address these risks, OWASP recommends strategies such as using secure APIs, parameterized queries, input validation, and escaping special characters to prevent malicious data from being executed as part of a query.